 If the ball is ruled dead and the replay official does not have indisputable video evidence as to which team recovery, the dead-ball ruling stands.
 If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery and any advance is nullified.
 Ball carrier's forward progress, spot of fumble, or spot of out of bounds backward pass, with respect to a first down or the goal line.
 Gath or recovery of a fumble by a Team A player other than the fumbler before any change of possession during fourth down or a try.
 Ball carrier in or out of bounds.
 If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d.
-Acto, recovery of a loose ball by a player in bounds or out of bounds.
-A loose ball touching on or beyond a sideline, or end line, or end line, out of bounds.
+A clotch, recovery of a loose ball by a player in bounds or out of bounds.
+A loose ball touching on or beyond a sideline, or end line, or end line, touching a pylon, or breaking the plane of a goal line.
 Catch or recovery of a loose ball in the field of play or an end zone.
-K. Forward fumble that goes out of bounds with respect to a first down.
+K Forward fumble that goes out of bounds with respect to a first down.
 Live ball declared dead under Rule 4-1-2-b-2 and b-3 (inadvertent whistle).